 #2: Program directors talk after match day.
 If an internship didn't fill all of their spots (which does happen believe it or not) sometimes program directors will reach out to other program directors to see if they can help with their internship vacancies.
 Increase the chances of your name being tossed around because you let them know you are free and didn't match.

 #3: Letting the program director know you will be applying to their dietetic internship next year will help them keep your name in mind.
 If you were a top applicant that didn't quite make the cut, next year you might be a more favored applicant.
 Also, telling them you will apply to their program again next year lets them know you really believe their program is the right fit for you, something they look for when selecting interns.

 Remember, the dietetic internship program director doesn't know who matched outside of their program, so let them know you are free!
 Shout it from the roof tops.
 Give them the opportunity to snag you up if they ever need an intern or know of another program that does - whether it's the day after match day or the following year when you apply again.

 The picture above was from my dietetic internship's clinical rotation, a place I know you will get to experience too!
 You just have to visualize it, see it, believe it, and work towards it everyday.

 IF YOU HAVE ANY QUESTIONS OR ADDITIONAL DIETETIC INTERNSHIP INTERVIEW TIPS, COMMENT BELOW!
-I WOULD LOVE HEAR FROM DR'S2BE AND START THE CONVERSATION.
+I WOULD LOVE HEAR FROM RD'S 2 BE AND START THE CONVERSATION.